NOTICE OF POSTPONEMENT / CONTINUATION OF PUBLIC HEARING

-2026 Regional Transportation Plan/Active Transportation Plan Update
+2026 Regional Transportation Plan/Active Transportation Plan Update and CEQA Documents

-Lake APC is in the process of updating the Regional Transportation Plan/Active Transportation Plan for the Lake County region.
+Lake APC is in the process of updating the Regional Transportation Plan/Active Transportation Plan for the Lake County region

 The purpose of the plans is to identify needs and priority projects over the next 20 years for all modes of transportation including streets and roads, highways, bicycle and pedestrian facilities, and public transit.

 Check back for periodic updates to this page for more information or future opportunities to make your voice heard.
-For additional questions or comments, email Senior Transportation Planner John Speka at [email protected]
+For additional questions or comments, email Senior Transportation Planner John Speka at spekaj@dow-associates.com

 For information on previous and current Regional Transportation Plans and Active Transportation Plans, click here.